Kakamay Movement

 Kakamay Movement × UPRI Project NOAH Partnership

-The partnership between Kakamay Movement and the University of the Philippines Resilience Institute (UPRI) – Project NOAH strengthens the Philippines’ disaster resilience by combining science-based hazard information with inclusive, Deaf-accessible communication systems.
+The partnership between Kakamay Movement and the University of the Philippines Resilience Institute (UPRI) – Project NOAH enhances the Philippines’ disaster resilience by integrating science-based hazard information with inclusive communication systems designed for the Deaf community.
+This collaboration embodies a strong advocacy for Deaf community empowerment, ensuring that vital life-saving warnings and risk insights are conveyed through Filipino Sign Language (FSL) and inclusive education methods.

-This partnership advances national resilience by promoting inclusive early warning systems, accessible disaster education, and equitable access to hazard information—supporting safer, more prepared communities across the Philippines.
+Together, this collaborative effort fosters community resilience, strengthens local government unit (LGU) preparedness, and connects data with real-time understanding for all Filipinos.
+Ultimately, this partnership enhances national resilience by supporting inclusive early warning systems, accessible disaster education, and equitable access to hazard information—creating safer, more prepared communities throughout the Philippines.

 Programs and Strategic Initiatives